 The most important image in “No Road’ is that of the road itself.
 The title refers to the speaker and his ex-lover’s plan to dissolve the road between their consciousnesses.
-They are splitting up and by ignoring their emotional connection, which is depicted as a road bordered by trees, lawns and two gates, they will be able to part equitably.
+They are splitting up and by ignoring their emotional connection, which is depicted as a road bordered by trees, lawns, and two gates, they will be able to part equitably.
 The speaker envisions a future in which time has taken its toll on the landscape and nothing remains of the world they mentally built together.
-You can read the full poem here.

 Summary of No Road